bolt/docs/source/contributing.md

 	$ cd bolt

 	# Step 3: Now you're in the project folder, you have a git root here.
-	#         This is not visible by default.
+	#         This root is in a hidden folder '.git/'.
 	#		  You now need to configure the bolt repository to be the source you want to get
 	#		  updates from.
 This is a remote repository called the 'upstream'.
 	#		  Add the upstream like so: